tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 --- abstract

-Clients often encounter interrupted data transfers as a result of canceled requests or dropped connections.
+HTTP clients often encounter interrupted data transfers as a result of canceled requests or dropped connections.
 Prior to interruption, part of a representation may have been exchanged.
 To complete the data transfer of the entire representation, it is often desirable to issue subsequent requests that transfer only the remainder of the representation.
 HTTP range requests support this concept of resumable downloads from server to client.
-This document describes a mechanism that supports resumable uploads from client to server.
+This document describes a mechanism that supports resumable uploads from client to server using HTTP.

 --- middle

 # Introduction

-Clients often encounter interrupted data transfers as a result of canceled requests or dropped connections.
+HTTP clients often encounter interrupted data transfers as a result of canceled requests or dropped connections.
 Prior to interruption, part of a representation (see {{Section 3.2 of HTTP}}) might have been exchanged.
 To complete the data transfer of the entire representation, it is often desirable to issue subsequent requests that transfer only the remainder of the representation.
 HTTP range requests (see {{Section 14 of HTTP}}) support this concept of resumable downloads from server to client.

 HTTP methods such as POST or PUT can be used by clients to request processing of representation data enclosed in the request message.
 The transfer of representation data from client to server is often referred to as an upload.
 Uploads are just as likely as downloads to suffer from the effects of data transfer interruption.
 Humans can play a role in upload interruptions through manual actions such as pausing an upload.
 Regardless of the cause of an interruption, servers may have received part of the representation before its occurrence and it is desirable if clients can complete the data transfer by sending only the remainder of the representation.
 The process of sending additional parts of a representation using subsequent HTTP requests from client to server is herein referred to as a resumable upload.